-Sampling Frequency Justification: Sampling and Reporting Frequency was retained from previous permit except for flow.
-Discharge monitoring data submitted by the permittee shows that operations related to flow at the facility have been consistent and have low variability.
-Therefore, the Department has found the permittee eligible for reduced monitoring frequency for flow.
-Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)6.A.
+Sampling Frequency Justification:

+Sampling and Reporting Frequency for all parameters but Oil & Grease and Ammonia were retained from previous permit.
+Oil & Grease and Ammonia were changed to monthly Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)6.A.